Merv (East Syriac ecclesiastical province): Background

 Timothy I consecrated a metropolitan named DIN for Sarbaz in the 790s.
 This diocese is not mentioned again.
 In 893 Eliya of Damascus listed both Merv and Herat as metropolitan provinces.
 Segestan was a suffragan diocese of Herat, while Merv had suffragan dioceses for 'Dair Hans', 'Damadut', and 'DIN', three districts whose locations are entirely unknown.

-By the eleventh century East Syriac Christianity was in decline in Khorasan and Segestan.
+By the eleventh century East Syriac Christianity was in decline in Khorasan and Segestan but it was still an important community in parts of Central Asia.
 The last-known metropolitan of Merv was DIN, who was consecrated by the patriarch Mari (987–99).
+Around AD 1007, the Metropolitan Abdisho received a message from the Kerait Khan Teichili in Mongolia, delivered through Christian merchants who travelled and traded among nomadic communities in the region.
+Abdisho relayed this communication to the Patriarch in Baghdad, who subsequently dispatched clerics to the Keraites with the aim of converting them to Christianity.

-The last-known metropolitan of Herat was Giwargis, who flourished in the reign of DIN III (1064–72).
-If any of the suffragan dioceses were still in existence at this period, they are not mentioned.
-The surviving urban Christian communities in Khorasan suffered a heavy blow at the start of the thirteenth century, when the cities of Merv, Nishapur and Herat were stormed by Genghis Khan in 1220.
-Their inhabitants were massacred, and although all three cities were refounded shortly afterwards, it is likely that they had only small East Syriac communities thereafter.
-Nevertheless, at least one diocese survived into the thirteenth century.
+The last known metropolitan of Herat was Giwargis, who flourished during the reign of DIN III (1064–1072).
+If any suffragan dioceses still existed at this time, they are not recorded in surviving sources.
+The Christian urban communities of Khorasan appear to have suffered severe disruption in the early thirteenth century, particularly when the cities of Merv, Nishapur, and Herat were captured by Genghis Khan in 1220.

+Although these conquests were destructive, the Mongol regime was generally tolerant of other religions and granted tax exemptions to Christian clergy.
+Notably, many Keraites had already been incorporated into Mongol elite structures and military forces, and all Nestorian Christian churches were consequently exempted from taxation.
+It is known that at least one diocese survived into the thirteenth century.
 In 1279 an unnamed bishop of Tus entertained the monks Bar Sawma and Marqos in the monastery of Mar Sehyon near Tus during their pilgrimage from China to Jerusalem.